Skip to content

 julia

-Each component that can be rendered must have a render! method.
-This method is called by render for each component in the system.
+Each component that can be rendered must have a render! method, called by render for every component in the system.

 julia